WATCH THE REPLAY:

 - Jennifer Brown Lerner, Aspen Institute policy manager for the National Commission on Social, Emotional, and Academic Development; mom of flag football player

-The conversation will be moderated by Tom Farrey, executive director of the Sports & Society Program, whose reporting on youth football has won national honors, including the Columbia University-Alfred I. Dupont Award with ESPN.
+The conversation was moderated by Tom Farrey, executive director of the Sports & Society Program, whose reporting on youth football has won national honors, including the Columbia University-Alfred I. Dupont Award with ESPN.

-“Future of Football” is part of a new 2018 conversation series by the Aspen Institute Sports & Society Program “Future of Sports” The event is open to the public and free, with lunch served, though space is limited.
+“Future of Football” is part of a new 2018 conversation series by the Aspen Institute Sports & Society Program “Future of Sports” The events are open to the public and free, with lunch served, though space is limited.
 Questions, and requests for media credentials, can be emailed to Jon Solomon, editorial director for the Sports & Society Program.

 2016 Project Play Summit panel: Brain Injuries: How much science do we need to act?